jlblumberg/CV/README.md

 #### Communicative

-I honed my communication skills while completing my thesis at university, which involved writing and defending a 90-page dissertation to a board of Proffessors and Ph.D. candidates.
+I honed my communication skills while completing my thesis at university, which involved writing and defending a 90-page dissertation to a board of professors and Ph.D. candidates.
 I further developed these skills in my last job, where I presented quarterly business reviews to C-level stakeholders among my clients.
-This saw me gain abilities in synthesising complex technichal information into digestible stories for the different levels of interest in the room.
+This saw me gain abilities in synthesising complex technical information into digestible stories for the different levels of interest in the room.

 #### Analytical

 I am always analysing and looking for ways to improve, and demonstrate this both in my work but also in my own processes.
 In my last job, I regularly consumed large data sets and extracted meaningful and actionable insights for my clients businesses.
-About a year into the job, I also analysed my time sheets and found that I was spending a lot of time on a repetitive task, so I wrote code to automate it, and it's now used accross the agency.
+About a year into the job, I also analysed my time sheets and found that I was spending a lot of time on a repetitive task, so I wrote code to automate it, and it's now used across the agency.

 #### Passionate

 When I find something I am passionate about, I tend to adopt a laser focus.
 I found in my last job that many people were complaining about work at the pub, but we didn't have a mechanism for anonymously feeding back to management.
 I spoke to many people across the business, did a lot of research about different options, and eventually found Peakon (an employee engagement platform).
 I successfully pitched a case to the leadership team and secured funding from our finance department.
-We onboarded the platform and began to improve employee satisfaction and engagement.
+We on-boarded the platform and began to improve employee satisfaction and engagement.

 #### Additional skills